ikergarcia1996/Self-Driving-Car-in-Video-Games/README.md

 ### 3.1) Requirements
 ```
+Python 3.7 or newer (3.8.3 tested)
-Pytorch (1.4.0 or newer reccomended)
+Pytorch 1.6.0 or newer (1.8.0 nightly with cuda 11.0 tested)
-Torchvision
+Torchvision (0.8.0 tested)
 numpy
-glob
-h5py
+Pillow (7.2.0 tested)
+cv2 (opencv-python)
+tqdm
 json
-cv2 (opencv-python)
-win32api (PythonWin) - Should be installed by default in newest Python versions for Windows (Python 3.7 reccomended)
-cupy (optional but highly recommended, 10x speed up in data preprocessing comparated with numpy)
-Nvidia Apex (only for using FP16)
+cupy (optional, highly recommended if you want to use the evasion manoeuvre feature)
 tensorboard (only for training a model)
+win32api (PythonWin) - Should be installed by default in newest Python versions for Windows
 ```

 ### 3.2) Generate dataset